dbt001/test/cnf2.md

 ![SD-WAN Tx packet flow ](sdwan-images/packet-flow-tx2.png)

-## OpenNESS Integration [- next half, need update]
+## OpenNESS Integration
-The previous sections of this document describe the operation of an SD-WAN implemention built from OpenWrt and its various packages.
+The previous sections of this document describe the operation of an SD-WAN implemention built from vpp and its various plugins.
 We now turn to the subject of how the SD-WAN is integrated with OpenNESS.

 ### Goals
 OpenNESS leverages the SD-WAN project to offer SD-WAN service within an on-premise edge, to enable secure and optimized inter-edge data transfer.
 This functionality is sought by global corporations with  branch offices distributed across many geographical locations, as it creates an optimized WAN between edge locations implemented on top of a public network.